 Timely Disclosure of Information

-The Manager provides Unitholders with periodic and annual financial statements within the relevant periods prescribed by the Listing Manual.
-In particular, for FY 2020, full unaudited quarterly financial statements have been released.
-These periodic and annual financial statements were reviewed and approved by the Board prior to release to Unitholders by announcement on SGXNet.
-The release of periodic and annual financial statements were accompanied by news releases issued to the media and which were also made available on SGXNet.
-In presenting the periodic and annual financial statements to Unitholders, the Board sought to provide Unitholders with a balanced, clear and comprehensible assessment of CICT and the CICT Group’s performance, position and prospects.
+In FY 2022, the Manager provided Unitholders with half year and full year financial statements within the relevant periods prescribed by the Listing Manual.
+These half year and full year financial statements were reviewed and approved by the Board prior to release to Unitholders by announcement on SGXNet.
+The release of half year and full year financial statements were accompanied by news releases issued to the media and which were also made available on SGXNet.
+In presenting the half year and full year financial statements to Unitholders, the Board sought to provide Unitholders with a balanced, clear and comprehensible assessment of CICT and the CICT Group’s performance, position and prospects.

 The Manager has a formal policy on corporate disclosure controls and procedures to ensure that CICT complies with its disclosure obligations under the Listing Manual.
 These controls and procedures incorporate the decision-making process and an obligation on internal reporting of the decisions made.